Wednesday, April 27, 2011

 Cracking The Vigenere Cipher

-I wanted to use Vigenere as the cipher system for the 3rd message on the competition to win a domain name, but changed my mind due to the number of online tools that might help decode the message easily even if you know nothing about how Vigenere works.
+I wanted to use Vigenere as the cipher for the 3rd message on the competition to win a domain name, but changed my mind due to the number of online tools that might help decode this cipher easily even if you know nothing about how Vigenere works.

-Before you start reading about how deciphering Veginere works, I invite you to take a look how Vigenere is used to cipher messages from the Wikipedia article here, in fact Vigenere was called “le chiffre indéchiffrable” or the undecipherable cipher, because any means of cryptanalysis invented before it was defeated, till Charles Babbage found a clever, very clever, way to crack it.
+Before you start reading about how deciphering Veginere works, I invite you to take a look how Vigenere is used to cipher messages from the Wikipedia article here.
+In fact, Vigenere was called “le chiffre indĂ©chiffrable” or the undecipherable cipher, because any means of cryptanalysis invented before it was defeated, till Charles Babbage found a clever, very clever, way to crack it.

-After finishing reading the Code Book the last week, I started decoding the different enigmas proposed at the end of the book, and yesterday I started deciphering the 4th enigma which is a Vigenere cipher (that I finished yesterday too), and I find it pretty amazing for starters to try.
-I must notify you that this short article will contain the solution to the enigma.
+After finishing reading the Code Book the last week, I started decoding the different enigmas proposed at the end of the book; and yesterday I started deciphering the 4th enigma which is a Vigenere cipher (that I finished yesterday too), and I find it pretty amazing for starters to try.
+I must mention that this short article will contain the solution to the enigma.

 I chose to go old way while deciphering this, finding the key by hand, then decoding the message step by step.